Navigating Copyright for Live Streams

 - Backing tracks.
 Having backing tracks, more specifically master tracks, being played with/behind a band.
 Even if you have been given permission to use those tracks, many of the automated systems on platforms like YouTube or Facebook will flag and potentially take down videos with these in them.
 One solution if that happens to you is just not to have the backing tracks come through you live feed and to only be used in person… but that’s not a great solution.
 If you want to fill out your sound there are ways to make sure that your tracks don’t flag the stream!
 The simplest way is to play in such a way that parts of the recording aren’t being played without a live instrument played over top.
 Adjust the volume of the different tracks for different points during a song so that you have a live instrument that’s always audible.

 - Pre-recorded music.
 If you have music that you play pre-service, post-service, or even during your service, that music can trigger automated systems to flag your live stream.
 Alternatively, find music that is royalty-free to play on the live stream or record your own music for playback.

 - Pre-produced videos.
 Not only can the audio from a pre-recorded video flag your content, but so can the actual video itself.
 Sometimes there can be copyright surrounding a specific video, or something happening within that video that can trigger a video to be flagged.
 Many organizations will put up a still saying that copyright material is currently being broadcasted and the live stream will be back momentarily.
 Instead of showing the content, they show something else temporarily so that their live stream isn’t taken down.

 As an extra note, just because something is flagged on YouTube or Facebook does not mean that the video will be taken down, it can mean that a copyright holder is flagging your content as being owned by them.
 In this case, your video can still stay up for viewing but may be subject to advertising and profiting for the copyright holder.

-Click the button below to return to the live streaming guide.
+Learn more about our live worship software here or click the button below to return to the live streaming guide.